lfrestrepog/if-docs/docs/reference/errors.md

 `WattTimeGridEmissions: WattTime API supports up to 32 days.
 Duration of 31537200 seconds is too long.`

 The remedy depends on the specific error message received.
-In general we recommned visiting the API documentation for the specific service you are trying to use and ensuring your request is built to their specification.
+In general, we recommend visiting the API documentation for the specific service you are trying to use and ensuring your request is built to their specification.

 ### `InputValidationError`